danielfett/draft-dpop/main.md

 # Concept

-The main data structure introduced by this specification is a DPoP proof JWT, described in detail below.
-A client uses a DPoP proof JWT to prove the possession of a private key belonging to a certain public key.
+The main data structure introduced by this specification is a DPoP proof JWT, described in detail below, sent as a header in an HTTP request.
+A client uses a DPoP proof JWT to prove the possession of a private key corresponding to a certain public key.
 Roughly speaking, a DPoP proof is a signature over a timestamp and some data of the HTTP request to which it is attached.